 We are excited to announce The Charis Legacy Foundation has backed this project.
 We will complete the building this fiscal year.
-THE BUILDING WILL FEATURE This 4,400 sq. ft. addition will create a single entry for improved security and add clinical therapy offices, community education space, dedicated group rooms, open space for the Prevention Education Department and an administrative space.

-BUILDING ENDOWMENT - FUND THE FUTURE For our clients, CAPSA's outreach office and shelter are refuges from the storm of abuse.
+FEATURES OF THE BUILDING This 4,400 sq. ft. addition will create a single entry for improved security and add clinical therapy offices, community education space, dedicated group rooms, create a Prevention Education Department area and an administrative space.
+Learn more at www.capsa.org/building BUILDING ENDOWMENT - FUND THE FUTURE For our clients, CAPSA's outreach office and shelter are refuges from the storm of abuse.
 We are seeking support to fund an endowment for the maintenance and operational cost for our campus.
 There is significant cost to operate and maintain a building of this size.
 This is even more significant due to the nature of our business.
 Our domestic violence shelter houses up to 32 individuals, additional safety systems (security, fire, gates and more) and accessibility features including an elevator.
 DOUBLE THE SPACE | DOUBLE THE IMPACT